MicrosoftDocs/azure-ai-docs/articles/ai-studio/how-to/develop/evaluate-sdk.md

 ## Cloud evaluation on test datasets

-After local evaluations of your generative AI applications, you may want to run evaluations in the cloud for pre-deployment testing and [continuously evaluate](https://aka.ms/GenAIMonitoringDoc) your applications for post-deployment monitoring.
+After local evaluations of your generative AI applications, you may want to run evaluations in the cloud for pre-deployment testing, and [continuously evaluate](https://aka.ms/GenAIMonitoringDoc) your applications for post-deployment monitoring.
 Azure AI Projects SDK offers such capabilities via a Python API and supports almost all of the features available in local evaluations.
 Follow the steps below to submit your evaluation to the cloud on your data using built-in or custom evaluators.

 ### Prerequisites